 Brief letters to John P. Wilson, list of Magnolia cotton, advertisement for Ayer's Cathartic Pills.

-Laurell Plantation book, including "A List of Negroes That Belongs on Laurell Plantation"; lists of "men hands" and "women hands" and their tools; and a journal with entries 1 January 1850-29 January 1851.
+Laurell Plantation book, including a list of enslaved people; lists of enslaved men and women and their tools; and a journal with entries 1 January 1850-29 January 1851.
+About 90 p.

-Magnolia Plantation journal, kept by overseers John P. Wilson then H. Shaw, contains lists of slaves, livestock, land in cultivation, and other lists, journal from 1 January 1851 through 31 December 1852.
+Magnolia Plantation journal, kept by overseers John P. Wilson then H. Shaw, contains lists of enslaved people, livestock, land in cultivation, and other lists, journal from 1 January 1851 through 31 December 1852.
 R. C. Ballard made a few daily entries (e.g. 22 October 1851.)
+About 200 p.

-Laurell Plantation journal, kept by John H. Bailey, containing journal for 1851 And 1852 and daily lists of amounts of cotton picked by slaves in 1852, some other plantation records.
+Laurell Plantation journal, kept by John H. Bailey, containing journal for 1851 and 1852 and daily lists of amounts of cotton picked by enslaved people in 1852, and some other plantation records.
 About half of book is blank.
+About 160 p.

-Clothes book, contains general records of Magnolia Plantation and Laurell Plantation from 1849, lists of winter and summer clothes made for each place with names of seamstresses from 1850, 1851, and 1852, and some notes on sacks and clothes given out in 1853.
+Clothes book, contains general records of Magnolia Plantation and Laurell Plantation from 1849, lists of winter and summer clothes made for each place with names of seamstresses and the enslaved people for whom the clothes were made from 1850, 1851, and 1852, and some notes on sacks and clothes given out in 1853.
+About 80 p.

-Letter, 1857, to R. C. Ballard from Bittner and Mather; list of bundles of bedding, coops of chickens, etc. under heading "Magnolia Plant.," bill for bricks, 1856.
+Letter, 1857, to R. C. Ballard from Bittner and Mather; list of bundles of bedding, coops of chickens, etc., bill for bricks, 1856.

-Wagram Plantation journal (Chicot Co., Ark.), paper darkened and much ink faded to the point of near illegibility, mostly blank.
-List of slaves at beginning.
+Wagram Plantation journal (Chicot County, Ark.), mostly blank.
+List of enslaved people at beginning. about 100 p.

 Financial records, apparently of Samuel S. Boyd.
 Mentions Forest Hill and Karnac plantations.

-Notebook from leather wallet with "Containing notes for 1842" inked on it.
-Contains financial notes and calculations.
+Notebook from leather wallet, contains financial notes and calculations.
+8 p.

-Ledger containing account information documenting the purchase, shipment, and sale of slaves.
-Includes the names and prices of slaves, payment records, shipping information, and expenses.
+Ballard and Co.
+Ledger containing account information documenting the purchase, shipment, and sale of enslaved people.
+Includes the names and prices of enslaved people, payment records, shipping information, and expenses.

-Journal containing daily entries that document work done on Magnolia Plantation in 1848.
-Also includes a list of all slaves, along with age and a brief description; lists of births and deaths; a list of slaves issued spades, shovels, hoes, and axes; a list of shoes distributed; and a listing of farm animals and tools.
+Magnolia Plantation journal containing daily entries that document work done on Magnolia Plantation in 1848.
+Also includes a list of all enslaved people, along with age and a brief description; lists of births and deaths; a list of enslaved people issued spades, shovels, hoes, and axes; a list of shoes distributed; and a listing of farm animals and tools.

-Journal containing daily entries that document work done on Magnolia Plantation in 1849.
-Also includes a list of all slaves, along with age and a brief description; lists of births and deaths; a list of slaves issued spades, shovels, hoes, and axes; a list of shoes distributed; a listing of farm animals and tools; and a list of all items bought for use on the plantation.
+Magnolia Plantation journal containing daily entries that document work done on Magnolia Plantation in 1849.
+Also includes a list of all enslaved people, along with age and a brief description; lists of births and deaths; a list of enslaved people issued spades, shovels, hoes, and axes; a list of shoes distributed; a listing of farm animals and tools; and a list of all items bought for use on the plantation.

 Documents cotton production at Magnolia Plantation, 1846-1851.
-Includes lists of the amount of cotton each person picked per day, with brief descriptions of conditions; records of cotton shipments; and a list of garments made in 1848.
+Includes lists with names of enslaved people and the amount of cotton picked per day, with brief descriptions of conditions; records of cotton shipments; and a list of garments made in 1848.

 Volume documenting cotton production at Magnolia Plantation, 1853.
-Includes a listing of the amount of cotton each person picked per day, with brief descriptions of conditions, and a list of the weight and number of each bale.
+Includes lists with names of enslaved person and the amount of cotton picked per day, with brief descriptions of conditions, and a list of the weight and number of each bale.